 Fraud comes in different forms, from scammers who bilk small businesses to employees who steal from their employers.
 Since the beginning of the recession in 2007, fraudulent activity against small business has increased, as well as the amount of money lost to fraud.

-Between losses due to fraud and lost earnings due to the economic turndown, small business owners are facing increased pressure to remain profitable, and in business.
-Here are eight tips to keep your small business safe from fraud:
+Between losses due to fraud and lost earnings due to the economic turndown, small business owners are facing increased pressure to remain profitable and in business.
+Here are some easy tips to keep your small business safe from fraud.

-While requiring a full background check for every new employees will generate additional expenses for the business, the cost of a background check is cheap insurance against a potential thief who could end up costing you thousands in losses.
-Online public records searches in conjunction with standard credit records can offer insight into a potential employee.
+While requiring a full background check for every new employee will generate additional expenses for the business, the cost of a background check is cheap insurance against a potential thief who could end up costing your business thousands of dollars in losses.
+Online public records searches, in conjunction with standard credit records, can offer insight into a potential employee.

 Before hiring a new employee always request both personal and professional references.
 As reported by CareerBuilder, almost three out of every ten employers have found a fake job reference and 62 percent of past employers did not say favorable things when contacted about a candidate.
 Still, most employers do not bother to check an employee’s references before hiring.
 Don’t be one of them.
 Also, contact any college to confirm educational information.

-As a business owner you should see that all workers stay on the lookout for both internal fraud and external scams.
-Loss-prevention experts agree that having well-trained and alert workers is important to spotting theft and fraud.
+As a business owner, you should see that all workers stay on the lookout for both internal fraud and external scams.
+Loss-prevention experts agree that having well-trained and alert workers are important to spotting theft and fraud.
 Have employees check each other’s work and cover during breaks.
-If they hear of or notice anything suspicious coming from outside the company they should notify the business owner or their supervisor without delay.
+If they hear of or notice anything suspicious coming from outside the company, they should notify the business owner or their supervisor without delay.
 As the saying goes, it is better to be safe than sorry and employees will typically embrace being given the responsibility to help you prevent fraud.